microconfig/microconfig/README.md

 ```

 # Profiles and explicit env name for includes and placeholders
 As we discussed you can create env specific properties using filename pattern application.${ENV}.properties.
-But you can use the same approach for creating profile specific properties.
+You can use the same approach for creating profile specific properties.

 For example you can create folder for http client timeout settings: